Akuli/odotdot/docs/builtins.md

 [definition scope].
 [TypeError] is thrown if the `condition` is not [true] or [false] or the block is not a [Block](#block) object.

-`if` can also take another block with an `else` option, and it's ran in a new subscope of its definition scope if the condition turns out to be false.
-For
+`if` can also take another block with an optional `else` argument, and it's ran in a new subscope of its definition scope if the condition turns out to be false.
+For example:
-example:

 ```python
 if (1 == 2) {